uwspstar/FullStack/dotNetCore/readme.md

 ```
 ### Main() method and it is the ```entry point``` for that console application
 ```
+an asp.net core application initially starts as a console application and the Main() method in Program.cs file is the entry point.

 public class Program
 {
     public static void Main(string[] args)